 1) Missing treaty documents/amendments

 It can be a frustrating process when you are trying to validate information to resolve a treaty data problem, only to realize that you do not have the proper treaty documentation, accessibility, or version.
 These missing files turn what could have been a 30-minute task, into hours of investigation only to determine at the end that there is a missing amendment.

 In addition to wasting a lot of time, this can also lead to inaccurate reinsurance processing.
 For example, if treaty amendments indicate changes in retention, rates, or share and you don’t have access to this information, you would be processing the wrong data without even knowing it.
 This can, of course, lead to financial repercussions if you are over or underpaying premiums as a result.

 Treaties can be difficult to work with if there is no treaty summary in place.
 Treaty summaries are extremely valuable for understanding the bigger picture of how a treaty is set up as they provide a full summarization of treaty terms.

-Without one, it is hard for people administering the business (especially newcomers) to understand the product, specific treaty terms and the block of business overall.
-Which is why treaty summaries are an essential component of our treaty review methodology.
+Without one, it is hard for people administering the business (especially newcomers) to understand the product, specific treaty terms, and the block of the business overall.
+This is why treaty summaries are an essential component of our treaty review methodology.
 It involves a comprehensive summary per treaty and associated amendments.
-Example of parameters captured include; effective date, quota share, minimum cession, trivial amounts etc. We then use the treaty summary to conduct testing for the next phase of our review process.
+Examples of parameters captured includes; effective date, quota share, minimum cession, trivial amounts etc. We then use the treaty summary to conduct testing for the next phase of our review process.

 3) Disconnect between treaties in reinsurance system and paper treaty agreement